 Once you have achieved your swim teacher qualification, you can go on to gain further qualifications through the multi-level, competency-based pathway as depicted below.
 This pathway takes into consideration formal study, acquired knowledge, practical experience and in the case of the Elite Coach qualifications, even coaching performance.
 For more detailed information on our nationwide coaching pathway, please visit the Swimming Australia website.

-Our national coaching pathway and accreditation structure is supported and administered by the peak body for swimming coaches and teachers in Australia; the Australian Swimming Coaches and Teachers Association (ascta), a stakeholder of Swimming Australia.
-The organisation is responsible for maintaining high ethical and educational standards for their members, providing them with the most up-to-date and proficient coaching/teaching resources as well as administering the licensing and qualifications in line with Swimming Australia’s coaching pathway and the NCAS guidelines.
+Our national coaching pathway and accreditation structure is supported by the peak body for swimming coaches and teachers in Australia; the Australian Swimming Coaches and Teachers Association (ascta), a stakeholder of Swimming Australia.
+The organisation is responsible for maintaining high ethical and educational standards for their members, and providing them with the most up-to-date and proficient coaching/teaching resources.

-As a licensed and accredited member of ascta, you may be eligible to participate in some of Swimming Queensland’s coach development opportunities.
+As an ascta member, you may be eligible to participate in some of Swimming Queensland’s coach development opportunities.

 - What’s The Difference Between Swim Teaching And Coaching?